devinkr/js-dom/readme.md

 You'll then include jQuery's Document Ready event in the `script.js` file.
 This is another way to ensure that your page loads before any jQuery is executed.

+Here's what your `script.js` should look like to start:

 ```js

 $(document).ready(function(){